Confetti (Little Mix album)

-Confetti is the sixth studio album by British girl group Little Mix.
-It was released through RCA Records on 6 November 2020.
-Largely recorded before the COVID-19 pandemic, which interfered with the promotion plan for the album, it was the group's last album to feature group member Jesy Nelson, after her departure from the group in December 2020, and was their first to be released under RCA Records, following their departure from Syco Music.
-Musically, Confetti is a pop and R&B record, which lyrically addresses themes of self-acceptance, self-worth, freedom, and independence.
+Confetti is the sixth studio album by British girl group Little Mix, released on 6 November 2020 by RCA Records.
+It was largely recorded before the COVID-19 pandemic, which interfered with the promotion plan for the album.
+Jesy Nelson announced her departure from the group in December 2020, a month after the album's release.
+Confetti is their first to be released under RCA Records, following their departure from Syco Music.
+Confetti is a pop and R&B record that lyrically addresses themes of self-acceptance, self-worth, freedom, and independence.

-Confetti received generally positive reviews from critics, becoming the group's highest rated album to date on Metacritic.
+Upon release, it received generally positive reviews from critics, becoming the group's highest rated album to date on Metacritic.
 Critics described it as a solid pop album and praised its production.
-It spawned four singles; "Break Up Song", the album's lead single, peaked at number ten on the UK Singles Chart, while its second single, "Holiday" reached number fifteen.
-"Sweet Melody" was released was the album's third single.
-It was commercially successful, becoming their fifth number one on the UK Singles Chart in January 2021.
-A remix of the title track, featuring American rapper Saweetie, was released as the fourth and final single off the album, reaching nine in the UK.
+It spawned four singles; "Break Up Song", the album's lead single peaked at number nine on the UK Singles Chart, while the second single "Holiday" reached number fifteen.
+"Sweet Melody" was released as the album's third single and became their fifth number one in the UK.
+A remix of the title track, featuring American rapper Saweetie, was released as the final single, reaching number nine on the UK Charts.

-Commercially, Confetti debuted and peaked at number two on the UK Albums Chart, becoming the fastest-selling album of 2020 by a British act.
-It also topped the Irish Albums Chart, and reached the top ten in various countries.
-The album also received a gold certification by the BPI for selling 245,000 copies in the UK.
+Confetti is the group's most successful album in terms of top ten charts placements globally.
+It debuted at number two on the UK Albums Chart, becoming the fastest-selling album of 2020 by a British act.
+It topped the Irish Albums Chart, and reached the top ten in various countries.
 To promote the album, Little Mix embarked on The Confetti Tour in 2022, which visited the UK and Ireland.
-The tour was commercially successful, grossing over $6 milllon dollars within six shows and received positive critical acclaim from critics.
+The tour was commercially successful, grossing over $6 million dollars within six shows and received positive critical acclaim from critics.